Updated By: Travis McGinnis on Tue, Jun 11, 2019

 I’m not saying there’s nothing out there about CTAs and CTRs.
 There are tons of data.
 More numbers and percentages than I could shake a stick at are out there, but none of them were a direct answer to my question.
 I found stats on click-through rates for Google Ads and stats about CTAs in general.
 Like how placement on a page, personalizing the verbiage, improving the design, or making them simple and in-line with the copy has increased conversions by X percentages.

 But nothing to answer my specific question: What’s a good click-through rate for a call-to-action?
 I wanted to know the most basic data before any optimization actions take place.
 What should be your benchmark for performance?
 Ground zero.
 That’s what I wanted.
+BUT before we get into the numbers, let's first discuss what a CTA is and what they're supposed to do.

-That next step is the difference between a killer call-to-action and a dud.
+Whether the user takes that next step is the difference between a killer call-to-action and a dud.
 It could be anything from small actions like subscribing to your blog or newsletter, to larger actions such as downloading a checklist, case study or taking a survey.
 It could even be as simple as "contact sales to request a quote."
 But, it has to be the most logical next step.

 The Scientific Method